ethereum-optimism/community-hub/src/docs/identity/profile.md

 **Q: Why do I see multiple applications associated with a single Optimist Profile?**

 **A:** This happens if the user has updated their `displayName`.
-To return the most accurate data, look at the latest application attestation.
+To return the most accurate data, look at the most recent application attestation.

 **A:** Use the EAS SDK `getAttestation` function to retrieve the onchain attestation where Schema UID: `0xac4c92fc5c7babed88f78a917cdbcdc1c496a8f4ab2d5b2ec29402736b2cf929`.